library(tidyverse) # for data wrangling and visualization

 Demo: Join the two data frames and name assign the joined data frame to a new data frame

-data frame.
-There are some countries that were not incontinents
+population_continentdata frame.
+There are some countries that were not incontinents.
+First, identify which countries these are (they will haveNAvalues forcontinent).

 Add your response here.